Embird Embroidery Software

 Sfumato Stitch - Photo to be digitized into embroidery

-1. Digitize the Edge of Sfumato Object
+1. Digitize the Edge of the Sfumato Object

 Icon of Sfumato Stitch tool